irmccallum/well-being/README.md

 `continent_stats.R` – produces table of continent stats on unlit footprints

-`figure1_globe.R` - plots global %unlit per country on a global map and bar graph
+`figure1_globe.R` - plots global %unlit per country on a global map and bar graphs (urban and rural)

 `global_tifs.R` - produce global total WSF and unlit WSF tifs by area for figure2